andrewhodel/go-mail/README.md

 That means that email hosting as provided by Google Workspaces (looks like Gmail) for domains other than gmail.com will fail to receive email with `outbound_mail.RequireServerNameOfReceivingAddresses = true` if Google Workspaces does not require their customers to upload a TLS certificate and the destination domain of the email address does not match that of the server.

-`SendMail()` returns a `TLSInfo` string in the second response argument that tells the TLS ServerName, Hostname and IP Address.
+`SendMail()` returns a `TLSInfo` string of each server connected to that tells the TLS ServerName, Hostname and IP Address.
+The Hostname and ServerName can be proven to match.

 # License